 Symptoms of dementia in women depend on the stage of the disease and the type of dementia.
 Senile dementia in women can be caused by various diseases - Alzheimer's disease, Parkinson's disease, and cardiovascular diseases.

 Alzheimer's disease is based on the primary degenerative processes in the nervous system.
-The condition occurs almost imperceptibly - the patient does not experience dizziness or headaches, there are no strokes or attacks of the brain.
+The condition occurs almost imperceptibly - the patient does not experience dizziness or headaches, and there are no strokes or attacks of the brain.
 Alzheimer's disease does not just affect people over 65; young people in their 30s-40s can also be diagnosed, but such cases are sporadic.
 In some cases, this form of Alzheimer's disease can be inherited from generation to generation.

 Symptoms of dementia in men